 - The evolution of human consciousness: Science and technology helps us to understand our sense of being and our relationship to all life.

-In our world, markets and technology do not guide us but instead the intention and desire to understand who we not only individually but collectively inform our decisions.
+In our world, markets and technology do not guide us but instead the intention and desire to understand who we are not only individually but collectively inform our decisions.
 We become more empathetic, moving away from fear; developing our consciousness of life.

 - Decisions at the individual and global level consider cause and effect individually and globally